jembi/chap-model-malaria/README.md

 - Not enough historical data (minimum 4 months required)
 - No trained model found
 - NA/null values in the input data
+- Location mismatch between historic and future data

 ## Model Details

 The model implements a linear regression that:
 - Uses immediate effects of rainfall (1-2 month lags)
 - Incorporates longer-term temperature effects (2-3 month lags)
-- Includes yearly seasonality when sufficient data is available (12-month lag)
+- Includes seasonal patterns when sufficient historical data is available
-- Handles missing values by setting them to 0
+- Adapts to available data length (uses historical averages when needed)
 - Outputs predictions in a standardized CHAP-compatible format

 ## Project Structure